 As the parent of a child who is about to attend college, or who is already in college, you may feel overwhelmed by the huge sums of money involved.
 You may look at the tuition, room and board, living expenses, and travel requirements, and think that you cannot afford to give your child a quality education.
 Fortunately, there is help available.
-There are billions of dollars available in college financial aid and scholarships if you know where to look and apply for them properly.
+There are millions of dollars available in college financial aid and scholarships if you know where to look and apply for them properly.
 Here are four things you can do as a parent to come out a winner in the college financial aid game.

-1. The FAFSA is Key
+The FAFSA Is Key

-2. FAFSA Mistakes Can be Costly
+FAFSA Mistakes Can Be Costly

 After you complete the FAFSA, you will receive a Student Aid Report (SAR) summarizing the data you submitted.
 Check this information carefully to be sure there are no errors, as this could impact the amount of financial aid your student receives.

-3. Sometimes You Need to Do More
+Sometimes You Need to Do More

 If there is an error on the FAFSA, you need to take steps to correct that error.
-When federal student aid is not enough to cover all of your child’s expenses, you will have to do extra work.
+If federal student aid is not enough to cover all of your child’s expenses, you may have to do extra work.
 Make sure you have maximized the amount of financial aid from your state and your child’s college.
 Always be on the lookout for scholarships that can help cover some of the costs.
-It’s always better to utilize “free” money through financial aid and scholarships first, but sometimes you will have to access federal and private student loans to bridge any remaining gaps.
+It’s better to utilize “free” money through financial aid and scholarships first, but sometimes you may have to access federal and private student loans to bridge any remaining gaps.
 Make sure you understand the student loan basics so you can help your child make smart financial choices.

 Sometimes parents feel obligated to shoulder the entire financial burden for their children’s college education.
 While this is a nice thought if it’s possible, it may not help your children down the road as they are forced to make their own financial decisions in life.
-Start having money discussions when you student is a high school junior, just beginning to think about college.
+Start having money discussions when your student is a high school junior, just beginning to think about college.
 Help your child understand the full costs and get them involved in the decision-making process.

 Parents don’t have to do all the work for college financial aid themselves.
-Involve your child and you’ll both get a great education!
+Involve your child and you’ll both get a great education.